JR15 Failure to offer a UC ‘new claim advance’ – refugee(last updated May 2021) See below note on new claim advances.

 • template mandatory reconsideration request (last updated 29 July 2020) NB CTC period: date of first asylum claim - subsequent UC claim

-• template request to the Tribunal to accept an appeal without a mandatory reconsideration notice, please get in touch, and
+• template request to the Tribunal to accept an appeal without a mandatory reconsideration notice, please get in touch by emailing [email protected], and

 DWP Guidance on UC advances